pankalos/schema-api/README.md

 kubectl get svc -n minio
 ```

 If `requestAutoCert: false`, access the console over HTTP using the NodePort shown for the console service.
 If `requestAutoCert: true`, use HTTPS instead.

-The uploaded instructions use credentials like:
+Example credentials used in local testing:

 ```text
 username: minio
 password: minio-password
 ```

-> Keep real credentials out of the README and replace them with placeholders in your public docs.
+> Do not commit real credentials to GitHub.
+Replace them with placeholders in public documentation.

 ### 4. Verify MinIO with `mc`